-Bankruptcy law also affects other economically important decisions, including whether managers default strategically, whether they reveal important information about the firm's condition to creditors, and how much effort they use.
+Bankruptcy law also affects other economically important decisions, including whether managers default strategically, whether they reveal important information about the firm's condition to creditors, and how much effort they expend.
 Strategic default occurs when firms default on their debt even though they are financially solvent.
-In the financial contracting literature, there is a tradeoff between strategic default and filtering failure (see Bolton and Scharfstein, 1996).
+In the financial contracting literature, there is a trade-off between strategic default and filtering failure (see Bolton and Scharfstein, 1996).
 Suppose a firm borrows D in period 0 to finance an investment project.
 The firm will either succeed or fail.
 If it succeeds, it earns $R_1 > D$ in period 1 and an additional $R_2 > L$ in period 2.
 If it fails, then its period 1 earnings are zero, but it still earns R_2 in period 2.
 Regardless of whether the firm succeeds or fails, the liquidation value of its assets is L in period 1 and 0 in period 2.
 The firm's earnings are assumed to be observable but unverifiable.
 The loan contract calls for the firm to repay D in period 1 and it gives lenders the right to liquidate the firm in period 1 and collect L if default occurs.
 The contract does not call for any repayment in period 2, since promises to repay are not credible when the firm's liquidation value is zero.
 Liquidating the firm in period 1 is inefficient, since the firm would earn more than L if it continued to operate.
 Under these assumptions, the firm's owners always repay in period 1 when the firm is successful, since they benefit from retaining control and collecting R_2 in the following period.
 But if the firm fails, then its owners default and creditors liquidate it.
-Thus there is no strategic default, but filtering failure/inefficient liquidation occurs.
-If lenders instead allowed owners to remain in control following default, then there would be no filtering failure, but a high level of strategic default.
+Thus there is no strategic default, but filtering failure occurs since there is inefficient liquidation.
+If lenders instead allowed owners to remain in control following default, then there would be no filtering failure but a high level of strategic default.
 Because of incomplete information, strategic default and filtering failure cannot both be eliminated.

-Bankruptcy law also affects managers' choice of how much effort to use and whether to delay filing for bankruptcy.
-Povel (1999) analyzes a model in which managers make an effort level decision and also receive an early signal concerning whether the firm will succeed.
+Bankruptcy law also affects managers' choice of how much effort to expend and whether to delay filing for bankruptcy.
+Povel (1999) analyses a model in which managers make an effort-level decision and also receive an early signal on whether the firm will succeed.
 When the signal is bad, managers decide whether to file for bankruptcy or continue operating outside of bankruptcy.
 Filing for bankruptcy is assumed to be economically efficient in this situation, since it allows creditors to rescue the firm.
-Neither the effort level decision nor the signal is observed by creditors.
-Povel considers two different bankruptcy laws, reorganization versus liquidation.
+Neither the effort-level decision nor the signal is observed by creditors.
+Povel considers two different bankruptcy laws: reorganization and liquidation.
 In the model, if the bankruptcy procedure is reorganization, the result is that managers choose low effort and file for bankruptcy when the signal is bad.
 Filing for bankruptcy is economically efficient, but low effort by managers is inefficient.
-Conversely, if the bankruptcy procedure is liquidation, the result is that managers use high effort and avoid bankruptcy when the signal is bad.
-This tradeoff suggests that the best bankruptcy procedure could be either reorganization or liquidation, depending on parameter values.
+Conversely, if the bankruptcy procedure is liquidation, the result is that managers choose high effort and avoid bankruptcy when the signal is bad.
+This trade-off suggests that the better bankruptcy procedure could be either reorganization or liquidation, depending on parameter values.
+See Berkovitch, Israel and Zender (1998) for a similar model that explores the efficiency of auctions as an alternative bankruptcy procedure.